 Youth Mission Trips

-Every summer, our Youth Ministries offer two mission opportunities: one for middle school and high school teenagers (just completed 7th – 12th grade) and one for rising 7th graders (just confirmation).
+Every summer, our Youth Ministries offer two mission opportunities: one for high school (just completed 8th – 12th grade) and one for middle school (just completed 6th – 7th grade.
 These missions are an amazing opportunity for youth to take a week out of summer to experience the joy of God’s service.
 The experiences include helping with children’s church camps, home repairs and construction, volunteering in food pantries, serving people experiencing homelessness, acts of neighborhood reconciliation, working in community gardens, and building relationships with new communities.

 Service is an incredibly important way for youth to express their faith, so we do tons of stuff in our church and community.
-We volunteer for VBS, Mission Day Camp, and other Children’s Ministries events.
+We volunteer for VBS, Summer JAM, and other Children’s Ministries events.
 We support First Street Methodist Mission by serving at the Mission and participating in collections throughout the year.
 We also serve in different capacities all year round to give our teenagers the opportunity to be God’s people in the world.

 The youth have a lot of special events each year that are just for fun.
 Sometimes we host these events at the Justin Youth Building (Fall Kickoff, lock-ins, game nights, open gym days).
 Sometimes we get out for our fun (First Wednesday Dinners, Main Event, Rangers and Mavericks games, Six Flags, Flight Deck Trampoline Park, Hurricane Harbor).
 Whether we stay in or go out, youth events are always a great time!

-Our youth participate in a UMC youth basketball league hosted in the Justin Youth Building Gym.
+Our youth participate in a UMC youth basketball league hosted at Genesis UMC.
 Our teams are both called the Fighting Penguins.
 The Fighting Penguins aren’t too interested in winning games (which is good since we hardly ever do!).
 We’re way more interested in making friends with youth from other churches, hosting “Half-Time-Nap-Time” at center court, and seeing which trick shots we can pull off.
 Basketball season is about six weeks starting in February and games are on Sundays.

 Follow the Youth Ministries Blog: